 - 2 eggs

-- 2/3 cup melted coconut oil (if it's very hot after melting, let it cool to nearly room temperature)
+- 2/3 cup melted coconut oil (if it's very hot after melting, let it cool to nearly room temperature. can sub vegetable oil or canola oil)

 - 3/4 cup dark brown sugar